hashicorp/consul/website/source/docs/connect/index.html.md

 ## Multi-Datacenter

 Using Connect for service-to-service communications across multiple datacenters requires Consul Enterprise.

-Open Source Consul only works for service-to-service connections within a single datacenter. single Consul datacenter.
-Connect may be enabled on multiple Consul datacenters, but only services within the same datacenters can establish Connect-based connections.
-In this version, CA configurations and intentions are both local to their respective datacenters; they are not replicated across datacenters.
+With Open Source Consul, Connect may be enabled on multiple Consul datacenters, but only services within the same datacenter can establish Connect-based, Authenticated and Authorized connections.
+In this version, Certificate Authority configurations and intentions are both local to their respective datacenters; they are not replicated across datacenters.

 Full multi-datacenter support for Connect is avaiable in [Consul Enterprise](/docs/enterprise/connect-multi-datacenter/index.html).